About Us

 Vision

-A future where rural America leads the AI economy, not follows it.
+A future where rural America is a full and active participant in the AI economy.

-Rural institutions serving as regional AI knowledge hubs—where communities don't just use AI, they create it, own it, and profit from it.
+Rural-serving and tribal institutions serving as regional AI knowledge hubs—where communities don't just use AI, they create it, own it, and benefit from it.

 2030

-Rural North America recognized globally as the proving ground for ethical, community-controlled AI that works in the real world, not just in labs.
+Rural North America recognized as a proving ground for ethical, community-controlled AI that works in the real world, not just in labs.

 This isn't about catching up.
 It's about establishing a new model where AI development is anchored in community relationships, tested against real-world complexity, and designed with the consent and participation of the people it affects.